stephaneVercouillieBMID/slate/source/index.html.md

 <a name="AuthNRequest"></a>
 ## 3.2.
 Forming an Authentication Request

 First, you will form a HTTPS GET request that MUST be sent to the itsme® Authorization Endpoint.
-The itsme® Authorization Endpoint is `https://merchant.itsme.be/oidc/authorization`.
-This URI can be retrieved from the itsme® <a href="https://merchant.itsme.be/oidc/.well-known/openid-configuration" target="blank">Discovery document</a>, using the key `authorization_endpoint`.
+The itsme® Authorization Endpoint can be retrieved from the [itsme® Discovery document](#OpenIDConfig), using the key `authorization_endpoint`.

 <aside class="notice">We strongly recommend to use only the HTTPS GET method, since POST method will not be authorized when triggering the itsme App through the Universal Link mechanism more information about Universal links and App links can be found in <a href="#UniversalLinks">section3.4</a>.
 </aside>